Identifiability of causal effects with non-Gaussianity and auxiliary covariates: Framework

+and also requiring the same distributional assumptions as Corollary~\ref{interaction}, then the effect of $A$ on $Y$, namely $\alpha$, is identifiable. \end{corollary}

-Our identification result provides a new perspective for identifying causal effects in the presence of unmeasured confounding.
+Note that we center $(Z,U,\varepsilon_A,\varepsilon_Y)$ to be of zero mean in order to ensure $\mathrm{ACE}_{A\to Y} = E(Y_{a+1} - Y_a) = \alpha$, so $\alpha$ still represents the corresponding causal effect.
+Also, interaction terms and observed non-Gaussian covariates can be simultaneously taken into consideration as long as we combine the two corollaries.
+Throughout the following parts of the paper, we focus on models~\eqref{model1a}-\eqref{model1b} for better illustration.}} Actually, our identification result provides a new perspective for identifying causal effects in the presence of unmeasured confounding.
 For example, with a candidate instrument set, \citet{kang2016instrumental} establishes the identification result of average causal effect with a candidate instrument set by assuming that at least 50\% of the instruments are valid.
-However, our identification results demonstrate that the causal effect $\alpha$ can be identified using an observed Gaussian covariate under the assumptions that $\epsilon_A$ is non-Gaussian and $U$ is Gaussian.
+However, our identification results demonstrate that the causal effect $\alpha$ can be identified using an observed Gaussian covariate under the assumptions that $\varepsilon_A$ is non-Gaussian and $U$ is Gaussian.
 This is sufficient for identification, even when all candidate instruments are invalid.
-In such a situation, an alternative is to perform normality tests in the candidate instrument set instead of verifying stringent and untestable conditions of IV.
+In such a situation, an alternative is to perform normality tests in the candidate instrument set instead of verifying stringent and untestable conditions of instrumental variable.
 Furthermore, the measured covariate $Z$ can serve as an invalid negative control variable, eliminating the need to find two valid negative control variables.
-The detailed proof of Theorem~\ref{thm1} can be found in the appendix.
-The key idea of the proof is to separate $A$ from $E(Z\mid A)$ using the non-Gaussianity of $\epsilon_A$ and the Gaussianity of $(Z,U)$.
-The similar idea can also be naturally extended to the nonlinear model setting, as illustrated in the following corollary.
+The detailed proof of Theorem~\ref{thm1} can be found in the Appendix.
+The following example provides a specific illustration of Theorem~\ref{thm1}.